Gary Moore: Legacy

 "I don't know.
 However they want!
 As somebody that didn't bullshit.
 Whatever I did, at least I meant it.
 That's all I can say really 'cos I usually do mean it.
 I'm not full of shit like a lot of people.
 Whatever I do, whether it sells or not, at least I mean it at the time and I'm honest about it.
 Which I think is the only way to be."

 — —Gary Moore on how he'd like to be remembered.

 After his death, many of Moore's fellow musicians paid tribute to him including his former Thin Lizzy bandmates Brian Downey, and Scott Gorham, as well as Bryan Adams, Bob Geldof, Kirk Hammett, Tony Iommi, Alex Lifeson, Brian May, Ozzy Osbourne, Paul Rodgers, Henry Rollins, Roger Taylor, Butch Walker, and Mikael Åkerfeldt amongst many others.
 Thin Lizzy also dedicated the rest of their ongoing tour to Moore.
 Eric Clapton performed "Still Got the Blues" in concert as a tribute to Moore, and the song was featured later on Clapton's 2013 album Old Sock.
 On 12 March 2011, a tribute night was held for Moore at Duff's Brooklyn in New York City.
 On 18 April 2011, Eric Bell, Brian Downey and a number of performers gathered for a tribute concert at Whelan's in Dublin.

 In 2012, an exhibition celebrating the life and work of Moore was held at the Oh Yeah Music Centre in Belfast.
 To commemorate what would have been his father's 65th birthday, Jack Moore along with guitarist Danny Young released the tribute song "Phoenix" in 2017.
 That same year, guitarist Henrik Freischlader released a tribute album to Moore, titled Blues for Gary.
 In 2018, Bob Daisley released the album Moore Blues for Gary – A Tribute to Gary Moore, which featured the likes of Glenn Hughes, Steve Lukather, Steve Morse, Joe Lynn Turner and Ricky Warwick.
 On 12 April 2019, a tribute concert for Moore was held at The Belfast Empire Music Hall to help raise funds for a memorial statue.
 Plans for the statue were approved by the Belfast City Council in January 2025.

-Moore has been cited as an influence by many notable guitarists including Doug Aldrich, Joe Bonamassa, Vivian Campbell, Paul Gilbert, Kirk Hammett, John Norum, John Petrucci, John Sykes, and Zakk Wylde.
+Moore has been cited as an influence by many notable guitarists including Doug Aldrich, Joe Bonamassa, Vivian Campbell, Paul Gilbert, Kirk Hammett, Lee Malia, John Norum, John Petrucci, Randy Rhoads, John Sykes, and Zakk Wylde.
 In 2018, Moore was voted number 15 on Louders list of "The 50 Best Guitarists of All Time".
 In 2020, he was named on a list of "The 100 Greatest Guitarists of All Time" by Total Guitar.
 Classic Rock included him in their 2021 list of "The 100 Most Influential Guitar Heroes".

 Gary Moore's official biography, written by Harry Shapiro and authorised by Moore's estate, was released on 27 September 2022.